Marcos Maydana

-Marcos Damián Maydana (born 26 June 1995) is an Argentine footballer.
+Marcos Damián Maydana (born 26 June 1995) is an Argentine footballer who plays for Maltese Premier League side Birkirkara.

 Career

 RFC Seraing

 Maydana moved to Belgium in 2018 and joined Seraing.
 Maydana did not have a European passport and Seraing did not want to pay a non-EU player.
 As Maydana is of Italian origin, he tried to seek for an Italian passport.
 He waited for many months behind the scenes, waiting for the green light from the federation.
 The deal was then confirmed and announced on 7 November 2019.
 He signed a contract until the end of the season, with the option of an additional year.